ebanx-integration/ebanx-php/README.md

 ## Installation
 ### Composer
-The EBANX library is available on Packagist (https://packagist.org/packages/ebanx/ebanx), therefore you can install it by simple updating your composer.json file:
+The EBANX library is available on Packagist (https://packagist.org/packages/ebanx/ebanx), therefore you can install it by simply updating your composer.json file:

 ``` json
 {